MSG2005/Anime-Industry-Analytics/README.md

 This project demonstrates several skills expected from data analysts:

-• Data Cleaning and Preparation
+- Data Cleaning and Preparation

-• Exploratory Data Analysis
+- Exploratory Data Analysis

-• Feature Engineering
+- Feature Engineering

-• Data Visualization
+- Data Visualization

-• Business Insight Generation
+- Business Insight Generation

-• Dashboard Development
+- Dashboard Development

-• Data Storytelling
+- Data Storytelling

+## Limitations

+- Dataset size is limited to 500 anime titles.
+- External factors such as marketing budget or streaming platform availability were not included.
+- Ratings are based on user reviews and may contain bias.

 ## Conclusion